Energy in Lebanon

 Energy in Lebanon is heavily reliant on imported fossil fuels, which has led to significant challenges in ensuring a stable and sufficient supply of electricity.
 The country’s energy sector has been severely affected by a combination of internal political instability, external conflicts, and systemic corruption.

-The reliance on imported energy, coupled with rising demand and frequent infrastructure failures, has led to an ongoing energy crisis.
-This crisis has been further exacerbated by the destructive effects of military conflicts involving Hezbollah, particularly the wars against Israel and the Syrian civil war, which have strained the country's infrastructure and economy.
+The reliance on imported energy, along with growing demand and frequent problems with infrastructure, has caused an ongoing energy crisis.
+This crisis has become worse over the years, because of the destructive effects of military conflicts involving Hezbollah, mainly the wars against Israel and the Syrian civil war, which took a heavy tole on the country's infrastructure and economy.
 In August 2024, the situation reached a critical point when fuel reserves were completely depleted, leading to a nationwide blackout.

-The primary energy use in 2009 in Lebanon was 77 TWh, 18 MWh per capita.

-In 2019, the total solar PV capacity was 78 MW, and it reached 1300 MW at the end of 2023.
+In 2009 the primary energy use in Lebanon was 77 TWh, 18 MWh per capita.
+By 2019, the total solar PV capacity was 78 MW, and it reached 1300 MW at the end of 2023.